ivansible/vagrant/roles/lin-enter/README.md

 ### Python management

-Current logic is simple: install python2 if not present.
+The logic is simple: install python2 and python3, if not present.
-In future, more methods will be implemented.

 what if ansible_python_interpreter != /usr/bin/python
 ... options: ignore, install python2, switch inventory to python3